abnermtj/CS2113T-Gp-3-Team-Project/UserGuide.md

 If you decide to cancel adding the cheat sheet, click the `Cancel` button.

-CheatLogs will discard the progress you made in the text editor, and CheatLogs will not create the cheat sheet.
+**CheatLogs** will discard the progress you made in the text editor, and **CheatLogs** will not create the cheat sheet.

 <a id="delete-command"></a>

 #### 4.1.2.
 Deleting a cheat sheet: `/delete`<font size="5"> [:arrow_up_small:](#table-of-contents)</font>

-From the previous subsection, we learned how to add a cheat sheet into CheatLogs.
+From the previous subsection, we learned how to add a cheat sheet into **CheatLogs**.

 In this section, you will learn how to use the `/delete` function.
 You can use the delete command using two modes, **easy** and **advanced** mode.